KQM-git/TCL/equipment/artifacts.md

 {% tabs %}
 {% tab title="Description" %}
-* 2 Piece Set Bonus: Increases Hydro DMG by 15%
+* 2-Piece Set Bonus: Increases Hydro DMG by 15%
-* 4 Piece Set Bonus: After using an Elemental Skill, Normal Attack and Charged Attack DMG is increased by 30% for 15s.
+* 4-Piece Set Bonus: After using an Elemental Skill, Normal Attack and Charged Attack DMG is increased by 30% for 15s.
 {% endtab %}

 {% tab title="Findings" %}